Interacting dark energy model in the brane scenario: A Dynamical System Analysis: Summary and concluding remarks

-The scalar field dominated solutions namely, A4 (interaction (\ref{Interaction1}) ), C3 ( interaction (\ref{Interaction2}) ), and E3( (\ref{Interaction3}) ) with exponential potential exhibit the same behavior from the cosmological point of view.
+The scalar field dominated solutions namely, A4 (interaction (\ref{Interaction1})), C3 (interaction (\ref{Interaction2})), and E3((\ref{Interaction3})) with exponential potential exhibit the same behavior from the cosmological point of view.
 For all the points, DE behaves as perfect fluid having any equation of state $\omega_{\phi}=\frac{s^{2}}{3}-1$.
-The expansion of universe will accelerate near these critical points for $s^{2}<2$ ( decelerate otherwise ).
-The points represent the stable solutions for some parameter state but could not alleviate the coincidence problem since $\mathcal{O}(\Omega_{\phi})=1$ for this case.
-These are shown in the figures (\ref{phasespace-coupling1-fig1}), (\ref{phasespace-coupling2-fig6}), and (\ref{phasespace-coupling3-fig9}) respectively.
+The expansion of universe will accelerate near these critical points for $s^{2}<2$ (decelerate otherwise).
+The points represent the late time attractor for some parameter state but could not alleviate the coincidence problem since $\mathcal{O}(\Omega_{\phi})=1$ in this case.
+These are shown in the figures (\ref{phasespace-coupling1-fig1}), (\ref{phasespace-coupling2-fig6-7-8}), and (\ref{phasespace-coupling3-fig11}) respectively.

 These type of critical points are also achieved from the hyperbolic potential.
-The points B9, B10 (interaction model (\ref{Interaction1})); D5, D6 ( Interaction (\ref{Interaction2}) ); and F5, F6 (from model (\ref{Interaction3}) ) correspond to the solutions dominated by the scalar field and are accelerating (for $\mu^{2}<2$) as the critical points from exponential potential.
-But the Points are saddle like nature in the phase space ( $x,~y,~z,~s$ in (\ref{phase-boundary-Hyp}) ) where $'s'$ is treated as a dynamical variable.\\
+The points B9, B10 (interaction model (\ref{Interaction1})); D5, D6 (Interaction (\ref{Interaction2})); and F5, F6 (from model (\ref{Interaction3})) correspond to the solutions dominated by the scalar field and are accelerating (for $\mu^{2}<2$) as the critical points from exponential potential.
+But the points are not physically interested because of their unstable (saddle-like) nature in the phase space ($x,~y,~z,~s$ in (\ref{phase-boundary-Hyp})) where $'s'$ is treated as a dynamical variable.

-The matter- scalar field scaling solutions A3, and A5 ( from interaction (\ref{Interaction1}) ); E4, and E5 ( from interaction model (\ref{Interaction3}) ) are realized from exponential potential.
-Although the point A3 provides the accelerated expansion for some parameter restrictions, the point represents an unstable (saddle like) solution in the phase space for its existence criteria.
-On the other hand, depending on parameter restrictions, the points A5, E4, and E5 show the interesting behavior in the brane context.
-All behave as scaling late time attractors which are accelerating ( see the figures (\ref{phasespace-coupling1-fig3}), (\ref{phasespace-coupling1-fig4}), (\ref{phasespace-coupling1-fig5}), and (\ref{phasespace-coupling3-fig7}), (\ref{phasespace-coupling3-fig8}) ), and consequently they could alleviate the coincidence problem.
-These are shown in detail in the previous section.
+The matter- scalar field scaling solutions A3 and A5 (from interaction (\ref{Interaction1}) ); E4 and E5 (from interaction model (\ref{Interaction3})) are realized from exponential potential.
+Depending on parameter restrictions, the points A3, A5, E4, and E5 show the interesting behavior in the brane context.
+All behave as scaling late time attractors which are accelerating (see the figures (\ref{phasespace-coupling1-fig3}), (\ref{phasespace-coupling1-fig4}), (\ref{phasespace-coupling1-fig5}), and (\ref{phasespace-coupling3-fig9}), (\ref{phasespace-coupling3-fig10})), and consequently together they can alleviate the coincidence problem.